 CSGO is the number one e-sport shooter on this planet if we talk about real competitive e-sport shooters with tactical teamplay.
-As we know, CSGO is one of the best FPS titles out there on the PC gaming market, It is a sequel of the early Counter-Strike game.
+As we know, CSGO is one of the best FPS titles out there on the PC gaming market, It is a sequel to the early Counter-Strike game.

-Yes, there are Fortnite, PUBG or Overwatch, but these games hit a whole different genre, and are not comparable.
-These games are more casual, while CSGO is more like an old school shooter without all of the extras for younger target groups.
+Yes, there are Fortnite, PUBG, or Overwatch, but these games hit a whole different genre, and are not comparable.
+These games are more casual, while CSGO is more like an old-school shooter without all of the extras for younger target groups.

 The target group of CSGO is older compared to Fortnite or PUBG.
-Many players love CSGO game for these reasons, it has a simple, reliable matchmaking mode with an extreme depth of skill range.
+Many players love the CSGO game for these reasons, it has a simple, reliable matchmaking mode with an extreme depth of skill range.

 CSGO is a team game.
-You team up with other players in a 5 vs 5 games to achieve objectives like setting up a C4 bomb to destroy a place or rescue hostages from the hands of Terrorists.
+You team up with other players in a 5 vs 5 game to achieve objectives like setting up a C4 bomb to destroy a place or rescue hostages from the hands of Terrorists.